Gyrista

-Gyrista is a phylum of heterokont protists containing three diverse groups: the mostly photosynthetic Ochrophyta, the parasitic Pseudofungi, and the recently described group of nanoflagellates known as Bigyromonada.
-Members of this phylum are characterized by the presence of a helix or a double helix/ring system in the ciliary transition region.
+Gyrista is a clade of stramenopile protists containing three diverse groups: the mostly photosynthetic Ochrophyta, the parasitic Pseudofungi, and the recently described group of nanoflagellates known as Bigyromonada.
+Members of this clade are characterized by the presence of a helix or a double helix/ring system in the ciliary transition region.

-Phylogeny
+Systematics

+Taxonomic history

+Gyrista was first described in 1998 by protistologist Thomas Cavalier-Smith in his work A revised six-kingdom system of life, originally as a superphylum containing two phyla: Ochrophyta, the heterokont algae; and Bigyra, which then contained the pseudofungi and bigyromonads together with the opalines.
+Later, the name Bigyra was modified to contain opalines, bicosoecids and labyrinthulomycetes, while the Ochrophyta, Pseudofungi and Bigyromonada remained as groups within Gyrista.

+Molecular phylogenetics

 Gyrista was seen in 2017 as the sister group to phylum Bigyra, which contains the Sagenista and Opalozoa.
-Together, Gyrista and Bigyra form the superphylum Stramenopiles or Heterokonta.
+Together, Gyrista and Bigyra form the clade Stramenopiles or Heterokonta.

-A phylogenetic analysis in 2022 recovered a monophyletic Bigyromonada sister to Pseudofungi.
+A phylogenetic analysis in a 2022 preprint recovered a monophyletic Bigyromonada sister to Pseudofungi.
 The "Bigyra" is paraphyletic:

 Classification

 The 2018 revised taxonomy of Gyrista is the following, with the inclusion of new ochrophyte classes described in 2020 and 2021: